-The above scenario means that when you step on the scale for your weekly weigh-in, you see a 3lbs gain — even though you actually LOST 2lbs of fat.
+The above scenario means that when you step on the scale for your weekly weigh-in, you see a 3-pound gain even though you actually LOST 2 pounds of fat.

 What should you do about it?

-In short?
 Nothing.
 The water-weight will fall off over the course of a few days.
-(Weigh yourself each morning to see it.. it’s kind of cool).
-However, sometimes an electrolyte supplement (sodium, potassium, magnesium, and calcium), OR simply drinking more water, can help your body restore balance.
+(Weigh yourself each morning to see it, it’s kind of cool).
+However, sometimes an electrolyte supplement (sodium, potassium, magnesium, and calcium), or simply drinking more water, can help your body restore balance.

-One thing you CAN do to help deal with the fluctuations better (at least mentally) is to weigh yourself every day, instead of every week.
-While it’s far from a perfect solution, you’ll have a higher resolution view into the changes on the scale and a better sense for what’s causing them.
+One thing you can do to help deal with the fluctuations better (at least mentally) is to weigh yourself every day, instead of every week.
+While it’s far from a perfect solution, you’ll have a higher resolution view into the changes on the scale and a better sense of what’s causing them.